sohhamm/reactjs.org/beta/src/pages/learn/adjusting-effect-dependencies.md

 You can't know whether the parent component will pass an `options` object that's "stable" (i.e. does not change between re-renders) or if it's going to create a completely different object every time that it re-renders.

-To avoid relying on the parent component's behavior, you can create the `options` object *inside* the Effect:
+Instead of accepting `options` as a prop, change your component to accept primitive props like `port` and `token`.
+Then, if you still need to create an `options` object to pass it to `createConnection()`, do this *inside* your Effect:

 ```js {1,5-10,14}
 function ChatRoom({ roomId, port, token }) { // Primitive props